How to fix a general protection fault

 If your computer is running low on hard drive space, your Windows swap file cannot increase in size when needed.
 This situation can cause programs to be swapped between memory and the hard drive more frequently, which leads to more GPFs.

 If you have recently installed new software or hardware, uninstall or reinstall that software or hardware to verify it is not causing your issue.

 Disable external cache

-If your CPU utilizes external cache disable it temporarily to verify if it is causing your GPF error messages.
-If available, you will be able to disable your external cache through CMOS Setup.
+If your CPU utilizes external cache, disable it temporarily to verify if it's causing your GPF error messages.
+If this option is available, it can be disabled through CMOS setup.

 Disable Power Management and screen savers

-If you are receiving GPFs when away from the computer or during durations when your computer is inactive, disable Power Management and screen savers to ensure that they are not causing your issue.
+If you are receiving GPFs when the computer is inactive for extended periods, disable Power Management and screen savers to ensure that they are not causing your issue.

-If you have followed all of the above recommendations and continue to experience GPFs it's possible hardware inside your computer may also be bad.
+If you have followed all the above recommendations and continue to experience GPFs, there may be bad or failing hardware inside your computer.
 Often bad memory is the primary cause for random GPFs.